 (b) Accessible Formats and Communication Supports (met prior to Jan.
 1, 2016)

 Russell Investments will, upon request and consultation, endeavour to provide information and communications under our control about our goods and services to people with disabilities using the appropriate accessible format or communication support wherever possible and in a timely manner.
 Russell Investments will engage in an ongoing process of identifying additional accessible formats and communications supports that may be offered by Russell Investments.

 Russell Investments confirms that its new websites and content, like the existing websites, is in conformance with Web Content Accessibility Guidelines (WCAG) 2.0 Level A as of January 1, 2014, as practicable.

-Russell Investments will ensure all of its websites, content, and applications directly controlled by Russell Investments or through its contractual relationships, will be in conformity with WCAG 2.0 Level AA, as required by the IASR, by January 1, 2021, as practicable.
+Russell Investments will ensure all of its websites will be in conformity with WCAG 2.0 Level AA, as required by the IASR, by January 1, 2021, and that all of its web content and applications directly controlled by Russell Investments or through its contractual relationships will be in conformity with WCAG 2.0 Level AA by September 1, 2021, as practicable.